egeloen/ivory-serializer/doc/mapping/reference.md

 The alias mapping allows you to configure a different name for a property.
 This new name (alias) will be used when serializing and deserializing the property instead of the property name.
-Be aware that, if a custom naming strategy is configured, it will be still apply on the alias.
+Be aware that, if a custom naming strategy is configured, it will be not be apply on the alias.

 ## Accessor